AbadOrangeCat/DAEWC/README.md

 This repository contains the reference code for our research on **cross-domain fake news detection under extreme label scarcity**.

 In plain terms: when a sudden event happens (e.g., a pandemic), fake news appears immediately, but **labeled training data is scarce**.
-Models trained on an older domain (e.g., political news) often fail on the new domain (e.g., medical claims).
+Models trained on an older domain often fail on the new domain.
 Even worse, if we fine-tune the model on the new domain, it may **forget** what it learned before.
 **DAEWC** is designed to handle this situation in a practical and deployable way.

 ---